 Total tuition for this degree program will vary depending on your educational needs, existing experience, and other factors.Estimate your costs, potential savings and graduation date

-The Bachelor of Science in Business Administration with a concentration in Human Resource Management (BSBA-HRM) is a 180-credit hour program that is offered online and at the Colorado campuses.
-It consists of 66 general education credits, 86 credit hours devoted to the business administration core, and 28 credit hours in the human resource management concentration.
+The Master of Business Administration with a concentration in Human Resource Management (MBA-HR) is a 48-credit-hour program that is offered online and at the Colorado campuses.
+The program consists of 32 credit hours devoted to the business administration core and 16 credit hours for the human resource management concentration.

 This program does not lead to additional licensure or certification.
 As such, CTU has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.